-The APPS Committee meets at the end of any block in which a student has achieved a failing course grade, failed to successfully remediate an F, failed a course while on Academic Probation, or when a delay in a student's academic progress is identified.
+The APPS Committee meets at the end of any block in which a student has achieved a failing course grade, failed to successfully remediate an F, failed a course while on Academic Probation, when a delay in a student's academic progress is identified, or when deemed necessary.
 The Dean or the appropriate Associate Dean for the academic year involved may also call a meeting of the APPS Committee in cases where the academic progress of a student is affected by leaves of absence or other similar factors.
-APPS Committee meetings are not held for remediation or an "in progress grade" unless a repeat less than 70 or unsatisfactory grade is achieved.